TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 # Tune Shark V3

 Tune Shark V3 is a powerful audio engine that is built to give you full control over your sounds.
 It allows you to apply numerous audio effects, precisely measure sound outputs, and more!

-This is a remaster of the now deprecated Tune Shark extension by SharkPool.
+This is a remaster of the now-deprecated Tune Shark extension by SharkPool.

 ## General Setup